Relative Intensity Noise

 The author's answer:

 Multiply it with the square root of the detection bandwidth, and with 100 to get percent.
-The fluctuations of power will of course not fully remain within that percent value, but often go somewhat beyond it.
+The fluctuations in power will of course not fully remain within that percent value, but often go somewhat beyond it.

 2021-12-04